abdualrhman/CSM-assignment-/getting-started-fs.md

 - the parser file is [Hello.fsp](https://gitlab.gbar.dtu.dk/02141/mandatory-assignment/blob/master/hello/HelloParser.fsp) and it is in the current folder

 ### Generating the Lexer:
-Execute this command in the shell:
+Execute this command in the terminal:

 ```
 mono FsLexYacc.7.0.6/build/fslex.exe HelloLexer.fsl --unicode